 Maestro Bussiki will draw the name of one student and ask him/her to conduct Plink, Plank, Plunk! by Leroy Anderson.
-Each teacher is encouraged to coach his or her students in how to beat in 2/4 time, how to begin the piece, how to end, etc.; you enter the auditorium.
-Please ability to do this.
-At the beginning of the performance, a name will be drawn and that student will come backstage, ready to take the baton and lead the Prages Valley Symphony Orchestre.
-Students may practice by the Brazos Valley Symphony Orchestra.
-Students may practice by conducting the recording of this piece by listening here: http://tinyurl.com/PlinkPlank
+Each teacher is encouraged to coach his or her students in how to beat in 2/4 time, how to begin the piece, how to end, etc.; then may choose two names to place in the drawing as you enter the auditorium.
+Please only enter the names of students who have shown an ability to do this.

+At the beginning of the performance, a name will be drawn

+and that student will come backstage, ready to take the baton and lead the Brazos Valley Symphony Orchestra.
+Students may practice by conducting the recording of this piece by listening here:

+http://tinyurl.com/PlinkPlank